LUDOX® Colloidal Silicas in Precision Investment Casting

 The resulting shells are strong, with low coefficients of thermal expansion and excellent surface reproduction.
 Unlike ethyl silicate systems, LUDOX® colloidal silica contains no volatile organic compounds (VOC).

 Refractory grains readily disperse in LUDOX® colloidal silica to form slurries that have consistent properties and long pot life.
-LUDOX® HS and SM are the most frequently used alkaline grades.
-The acidic LUDOX® SK binders result in superior pot life and shell properties in many systems, especially for zircon slurries.
+LUDOX® HS and SM products are the most frequently used alkaline grades.
+The acidic LUDOX® SK binders result in superior pot life and green strength in many systems.